January 15, 2026

 - Rebalance automatically — selling winners and buying underperformers maintains intended risk levels

-- Harvest tax losses — selling losing positions to offset gains, then immediately buying similar investments to maintain market exposure
+- Harvest tax losses — selling losing positions to offset gains, then buying similar investments to maintain market exposure

 - Reinvest dividends — automatically purchasing additional shares without manual action